-While some programs may have stricter grade standards, usually only courses in which A, B, C, or Satisfactory are earned may be counted in satisfaction of degree or credential requirements.* You must maintain an average of at least 3.0 grade points per unit in all upper division and graduate courses.
+While some programs may have stricter grading standards, usually only courses in which A, B, C, or Satisfactory are earned may be counted in satisfaction of degree or credential requirements.* You must maintain an average of at least 3.0 grade points per unit in all upper division and graduate courses.
 A course in which you receive a D+ grade or lower does not count towards meeting the unit requirement for the master’s degree, but does count in computing the grade point average.
 Lower division courses are excluded from the graduate GPA.
-Some programs require a higher average than 3.0 for the student to remain in graduate status
+Some programs require a higher average than 3.0 for the student to remain in graduate status.

 Definition of Good Academic Standing

 Students must maintain the following criteria to be in good academic standing:

 - minimum of 12 units passed per quarter (unless on approved part-time status)